 For those working in retail - from C-suite and head office staff to management and frontline employees - there have been constant challenges, professionally and personally.
 With UK lockdown restrictions easing but the impact of Covid-19 still being felt, managing stress remains crucial.

-Mental health is one of the core pillars of the Retail Week Be Inspired virtual conference 2021, taking place on June 8.
+Mental health was one of the core pillars of the Retail Week Be Inspired virtual conference 2021.

-Register for free today to prepare for retail’s exciting new chapter and take the first step towards invoking real change in yourself, your business and the world around you.
+Watch the sessions on-demand for free here to prepare for retail’s exciting new chapter and take the first step towards invoking real change in yourself, your business and the world around you.

 Emma Mamo, head of workplace wellbeing at mental health charity Mind, highlights that “as many people across the retail sector return to their usual workplaces, they might need to readjust, which could be challenging.
 They might feel more stressed or anxious at this time, especially if they already have experience of mental health problems, but there are lots of things they can do to stay as mentally healthy as possible.”